LBRYFoundation/lbry.org/docs/news/242-benjaminboyce/index.md

 ---
 author: samuel-lbryian
-title: 'It turns out the intellectual dark web isn’t as cool as the other dark web, but is still pretty okay'
+title: "It turns out the intellectual dark web isn’t as cool as the other dark web, but is still pretty okay"
-date: '2019-12-18 13:00:00'
+date: "2019-12-18 13:00:00"
-cover: '2019-1218boyce.jpg'
+cover: "2019-1218boyce.jpg"
 category: featured-content
 ---